What is Psychological ED: Causes and Treatments

 Anxiety

-Anxiety Disorder and performance Anxiety can lead to an increased sympathetic tone.
+Anxiety Disorder and Performance Anxiety can lead to an increased sympathetic tone.

 Abnormal Anxiety levels might also impair sexual and emotional relations with your partner.

-Additionally, Anxiety can cause reduced sex drive (libido).
-Decreased libido can interfere with brain signals sent to the penis.
+Low libido can interfere with brain signals sent to the penis.
 Hence, contributing to Erectile Dysfunction.

 Depression